immanuel-peter/alpamayo-redux/README.md

 2. **Reasoning (Secondary):**
-* **Reasoning Consistency:** (For Model F) Does the latent state decode to a valid textual explanation of the maneuver?
+* **Reasoning Consistency:** (For S6/S7) Does the latent state decode to a valid textual explanation of the maneuver?

 3. **Control (Tertiary):**